siegeon/magic.lambda.scheduler/README.md

 * `[ww|ww..].HH.mm.ss` - Where the entities are weekdays, hour, minute and second.

 Notice, month, day of month, and weekdays can have double asterix (\*\*) as their values, implying _"whatever value"_.
 MM, dd and ww can also have multiple values, separated by the pipe character (|), to provide multiple values for these entities.
+See esamples of this further below in this documentation.

 ### Intervals